Manufacturing Industry Skills Alliance highlights workforce needs during visit to Monash mRNA training centre

 The model is designed to support skills development for Australia’s emerging mRNA and advanced biomanufacturing workforce through a highly collaborative training environment.

-According to the Manufacturing Industry Skills Alliance, discussions during the visit highlighted strong industry interest in outreach and awareness initiatives aimed at more clearly articulating career pathways into the sector.
+Discussions during the visit highlighted strong industry interest in outreach and awareness initiatives aimed at more clearly articulating career pathways into the sector, the Manufacturing Alliance noted.